Skip to main content

 • how long you've lived in the property

-Documents to show you live there
+Documents to show you live at the property

 The property usually needs to be your main home for you to succeed.
 You might also have to show you've lived there for a set time, such as 1 year.

-You can show this with things like:
+You can show this with documents like:

 • bank statements